jaiswal12amit/ETH_Project/README.md

 ## Overview

-This is a simple smart contract implemented in Solidity for a token named "JANGO" with the abbreviation "JGO".
-The contract includes functionalities to mint and burn tokens, manage balances, and keep track of the total supply.
+The Token contract is a basic implementation of a token with minting and burning capabilities.
+It defines public variables for the token name ("JANGO"), abbreviation ("JGO"), and total supply.
+A mapping associates each address with its token balance.
+The mint function increases the total supply and the balance of a specified address, while the burn function decreases them, ensuring the address has enough tokens to burn.
+This contract provides essential functionalities for managing token supply and balances.

 ## Contract Details